Skip to main content

 Consistency Signatures:

-• Perfect institutional branding across all channels
+• Highly consistent institutional branding across channels (templated generation)

-• Superhuman knowledge of institutional processes
+• Deep knowledge of institutional processes (from training data, not always accurate)

 • TLS fingerprint identical across all "independent" phishing sites